-C++ is a hard and complicated programming language.
-When used correctly it delivers the best possible performance.
-Unfortunately, it is often misused which is a source of many problems.
+C++ is a complex and complicated programming language.
+When used correctly, it delivers the best possible performance.
+Unfortunately, it is often misused, which is a source of many problems.

-However, it turns out that in the case of conscious usage of selected language features it can be relatively easy to produce high-quality software with great performance and resistance to programming errors.
+However, it turns out that in the case of conscious usage of selected language features, it can be relatively easy to produce high-quality software that delivers excellent runtime performance and is error-proof.
 Such a coding style is called Modern C++.

-The training targets the developers who already have professional experience with C++ programming language and who know the problems caused by the careless way of coding in this language.
-The workshop aims to strengthen the knowledge about the C++ language and show how to avoid many of the problems that often appear in the production code.
+The training targets developers with professional experience with C++ programming language who know the problems caused by careless ways of coding in this language.
+The workshop aims to strengthen the knowledge of the C++ language and show how to avoid many problems that often appear in the production code.

 TRAINING HIGHLIGHTS